net-lisias-kspu/ShipManifest/Accessing-Ship-Manifest.md

 ![](http://i.imgur.com/AUNd8hp.png)

 When selected, icons will change color and the windows will appear.
+Clicking on the icon again will close the window.

 ![](http://i.imgur.com/3kiSTXi.png)